Fingers gripping the steering wheel, a dizziness setting in — with a knowledge that the cold sweats and soon-blurring vision are on the way.

-With National Drive Safely Work Week running Oct.
-1 to 5, this seemed like ideal timing to share some personal stories about the dangers of driving with diabetes.
+With National Drive Safely Week running the first week of October, this seemed like ideal timing to share some personal stories about the dangers of driving with diabetes.

 My two significant driving-while-low experiences both happened during the workday, when I managed to find myself behind the wheel while on the job.

 Years back, I wasn’t the most responsible in this sense.
 I didn’t always test before getting behind the wheel.
 And when I first started on my insulin pump, my lows would hit more quickly, taking me to the brink in a flash.
 That led to one situation in my early 20s where I went out on my late lunch hour, and ended up getting pulled over for driving erratically.
 Thankfully, no one was injured, and that motivated me to start testing before driving — most of the time.

 All was fine, until a few years ago.
 It was August 2009, and I was in my third decade of life and had more than a quarter century of D-life under my belt.
 But I still had much to learn, apparently.

 In those days before starting on a continuous glucose monitor (CGM), I tested before driving most of the time but there were occasions when I didn’t check — I felt fine and assumed all was well.